joela03/Marketing-EDA/README.md

 # Marketing Campaign Analysis with Python

 ## Overview
 This project involves conducting an **exploratory data analysis (EDA)** on a social media advertising campaign dataset.
-The goal is to uncover key performance drivers, analyze campaign effectiveness, and provide actionable recommendations to improve future marketing strategies.
+The goal is to uncover key performance drivers, analyse campaign effectiveness, and provide actionable recommendations to improve future marketing strategies.

 Using Python libraries such as **Pandas**, **NumPy**, **Matplotlib**, and **Seaborn**, the project explores campaign data, audience demographics, and return on investment (ROI) metrics.
-Insights gained through statistical analysis and visualization can be used to optimize campaign strategies moving forward.
+Insights gained through statistical analysis and visualisation can be used to optimise campaign strategies moving forward.

 ## Project Goals
 - Perform **data cleaning** and preprocessing to ensure accurate analysis.
-- Use **descriptive statistics** and **visualizations** to identify trends and relationships in the dataset.
+- Use **descriptive statistics** and **visualisations** to identify trends and relationships in the dataset.
 - Conduct **A/B testing** to evaluate the effectiveness of different campaign strategies.
 - Perform **correlation analysis** and **feature engineering** to improve predictive model accuracy.
-- Provide **recommendations** for optimizing future marketing efforts.
+- Provide **recommendations** for optimising future marketing efforts.

 ## Key Insights
-- Detailed visualizations highlight which factors most strongly impact campaign success, including user engagement by age, gender, and platform.
+- Detailed visualisations highlight which factors most strongly impact campaign success, including user engagement by age, gender, and platform.
 - Statistical tests reveal significant differences between campaign versions, helping to refine future targeting strategies.
 - Audience segmentation based on demographics uncovers opportunities for higher engagement.

 ## Files in Repository
-- `marketing_eda.ipynb`: The main Jupyter notebook containing all analysis and visualizations.
+- `marketing_eda.ipynb`: The main Jupyter notebook containing all analysis and visualisations.
 - `data/`: Folder containing the dataset used for the analysis.
 - `README.md`: This file, outlining the project details and structure.